bryandevelops/SolarSystem/README.md

 ## Background Overview

-Besides coding and technology, I have always had an interest and small fascination with Astronomy as well.
+Aside from coding and technology, I have always had an affinity and small fascination with Astronomy as well.
-For me, both the known and unknown of our universe is always something very enlightening to think about.
+For me, both the known and unknown of our universe has always been very enlightening to think about.
-For my JavaScript project, I would like to combine these two interests into a fun data visualization showing off the different details of the eight planets in our Solar System such as there radius, mass, gravity, etc.
+Due to this other interest, I took an initiative and created a fun data visualization showing off the different details of the primary eight celestial objects that make up our Solar System.
+Some of these details include there radius, tilt, gravity, etc.
-My motivation behind this project is to get users to be intrigued about their home planet as well as the surrounding planets that make up our Solar System.
-By displaying this information in a simple but visually stimulating way, I hope to get more people interested about where their from.
+My motivation behind this project was to get users interested in learning more about out home planet as well as the surrounding planets that make up the Solar System.
+By displaying this information in a simple but visually stimulating way, I hope to have achieved this.

 ## Functionality & MVPs

-SolarSystem users will be able to:
+SolarSystem users are able to:

-* View relevant planetary information about any of the eight planets in our Solar System
+* View relevant planetary information about any of the eight planets by hovering over them
-* Select a planet to display to the user all of the relevant data pertaining to that specific planet
+* Click on a planet to display to the user all of the relevant data pertaining to that specific planet
-* Select a piece of data and up to all 8 planets to compare data between eachother in a pie chart
+* Click on one of eight slices representing a category of comparison for all eight planets
+* Manipulate the Chart and Legend in an engaging way

 ## Wireframes

-This visualization will consist of a selection of the eight planets in our solar system (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Nepturn), a list of the selected planets data, a piechart used for visual comparison between the other selected planets, a dropdown to refine the data being used for comparison, and another list to toggle the planets being compared within the piechart.
+When the idea was first being nurtured and planned out, my vision for the visualization was to have it consist of a selection of the eight planets in our solar system (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Nepturn), a list of a planets data displayed on click, a piechart used for visual comparison between the other planets, a dropdown to refine the data being used for comparison, and lastly a legend to help differentiate any information displayed on the chart.

+You can see the direction I wanted to take during the planning stages below by taking a glimpse at the original wireframe I created for myself:

 ![Wireframe](https://github.com/bryandevelops/SolarSystem/blob/master/src/assets/wireframe.png)

+Overall, I was pretty intent with following this vision as closely as I could since I was very confident in the layout for all the elements that would tie in togethter.
+Changes were made, such as the dropdown never having been incorporated, but these changes were made in order to make the experience more engaging for the user.
+I thought it would be more creative to have the chart itself handle the selection on top of just displaying the information.
+The end result came out to look extremely similar and even better then I imagined initially.

 ## Architecture and Technologies